Carara National Park

 Services & Infrastructure

-Shopping: There are art & craft stores stands with great choice of souvenirs just next to Tracoles bridge.
+Shopping: There are arts & craft stores and stands with a great choice of souvenirs just next to Tarcoles bridge.

-Gas stations: The nearest gaststation is in playa Herradure, 10 miles to the coast
+Gas stations: The nearest gas station is in playa Herradura, 10 miles towards the coast

 Cell Phone Reception: Reliable

-Nearest medical facilities: Jaco has quite a few private clinics & pharamaces, as well as a public hospital.
+Nearest medical facilities: Jacó has quite a few private clinics & pharamacies, as well as a public hospital.